 Where do your graduates typically attend high school?

-St. Joseph is a popular feeder school for the Catholic high schools in the area, includingpreschool Benet Academy, Montini Catholic, Nazareth Academy and Fenwick.
-Some of our graduates also attend Downers Grove North and Downers Grove South.
+Many St. Joseph graduates continue their studies at Catholic high schools in the area, including Benet Academy, Fenwick, Marmion Academy, Montini Catholic, Nazareth Academy, St. Francis, and St. Rita of Cascia.
+Our graduates also attend Downers Grove North and Downers Grove South.

 Do you offer a hot lunch program?

-St. Joseph School offers an optional hot lunch program.
+This program is temporarily suspended due to COVID-19.
+St. Joseph School offers an optional hot/special lunch program.
 On Mondays and Wednesdays lunch is ordered from a variety of local restaurants.
-Pizza lunch is offered on Fridays
+Pizza lunch is offered on Fridays.

 St. Joseph School